serguun42/gonkong-khaleesi-bot/README.md

 # Gonkong Khaleesi bot

 Comment bot for Gonkong platform to mock users.
 Based on [Khaleesi-JS](https://github.com/serguun42/Khaleesi-JS).
+Should be triggered by webhook to check mentioning comments and then send replies.

 ## Config

-See [configs.d.ts](./types/configs.d.ts) for type definitions of all parameters with comments, then edit an example [tokens.json](./config/tokens.json).
+See [configs.d.ts](./types/configs.d.ts) for type definitions of all parameters with comments, then edit an examples of [tokens.json](./config/tokens.json) and [urls.json](./config/urls.json).

 ## Commands